Liberty spikes: History

 There are also liberty spikes that make use solely of front spikes to look more like the crown of the Statue of Liberty than a proper mohawk.
 This type of styling is not easy by any means.
-Those who do it, spend anywhere from one to two hours, and they must be done every day because it can be very disturbing to sleep with.
+Those who do it, spend anywhere from one to two hours, and they are somewhat uncomfortable to sleep with.
 This form of liberty spikes is also known as a crown.

 Maintenance

 In this style, the hair is formed into thick spikes that may radiate outwards in all directions or all point up in the same direction.
 They are favored for their durability in extremely long hair.
 Liberty spikes may be enhanced by the use of hair dyes.

 Liberty spikes are also a common way of styling mohawks.

 Forming and keeping the shape of liberty spikes is beyond the capacity of some hair styling products, which were created for more natural looking styles.